mkirby/Algo-Study/2-big-o-notation/notes.md

 >
 > 0(n) runtime grows relative to n

-Big O notation allows up to talk about how the runtime of an algorithm grows as the inputs grow.
+Big O notation allows us to talk about how the runtime of an algorithm grows as the inputs grow.

 ## Simplifying Big O Expressions